Fish slaughter: Exsanguination without stunning

 Exsanguination is the process whereby an animal is cut so that it bleeds to death.
 Fish are cut in highly vascular body regions, and the process is stressful unless the animals are unconscious.
 If not stunned, according to behavioral and neural criteria, fish may remain conscious for 15 minutes or more between the time when major blood vessels have been cut and when they lose consciousness.
-Eel brains may continue to process information for 13–30 minutes after being decapitated, and some fish may remain sensible for 20–40 minutes after evisceration.
+Eel brain activity may not cease for 13–30 minutes after decapitation, and some fish may remain sensible for 20–40 minutes after evisceration.

 Evisceration without stunning

-The fish is simply eviscerated alive without being stunned.
+In evisceration without stunning, the fish is simply eviscerated alive without being stunned.
 The fish is instead restrained until it stops struggling.

-Potentially more humane methods
+More humane methods

 Percussive stunning

 Also known as knocking, percussive stunning involves hitting the fish's head with a wooden or plastic club, called a priest.
 One or two appropriate blows can disrupt the brain sufficiently to render the fish insensible and potentially even kill it directly.
 However, applying this method correctly requires training and effort.
 Percussive stunning must be applied one fish at a time and so is typically only used for large fish, such as salmon and trout.
 If the operator is skilled, percussive stunning can be among the most humane methods and can also yield high meat quality.
 One comparison of slaughter methods found that percussive stunning had the best welfare performance as measured by low hematocrit, low plasma glucose, low lactate, and high muscle energy charge.

 For some fish species, there are automated percussive stunning tools, such as a pneumatic club for salmon.
 However, building an automated machine to process, orient, percussively stun, and bleed bulk quantities of small fish would be difficult.